GauravJha-Git/Community-MeetUP/README.md

-  # Community MeetUP Website Design
+  # Community MeetUps Website Design

-  This is a code bundle for Community MeetUP Website Design.
+  This is a code bundle for Community MeetUps Website Design.
 The original project is available at https://www.figma.com/design/8VOA7bRC8y6mvK86jIXumR/Community-MeetUP-Website-Design.

   ## Running the code